Red John: The reveal and death of Red John

 The next day, as the FBI cleans out the CBI headquarters, Jane receives a phone call from Bertram, who is still on the run with the aid of Oscar, but cuts their conversation short when a police officer at the gas station he is calling from recognizes Bertram.
 Before the officer can arrest him, Oscar shoots the officer dead and escapes with Bertram.
 Jane bides his time until Bertram calls him again, wishing to meet him to gain a sense of closure and believing that their rivalry has ended in an honorable tie.
 Jane gets Bertram to meet him in the chapel at the cemetery where his wife and daughter are buried.

+At the chapel, Oscar lets Jane in where Bertram is waiting.
+Bertram clarifies he is not Red John but merely a foot soldier in the Blake Association and that Red John is a top brass and he has no idea who he is.

+It appears that Red John is looking to tie up loose ends.
+Oscar, who has been in the room as well, has a gun.
+Bertram, under the assumption this means Oscar was to shoot Jane, appears confused when he is shot.
+Red John appears, thanking Oscar and telling him to leave the chapel.
+It is McAllister.

+After a short chat, Jane pulls out a handgun from under the pew and shoots him.
+A woman walks into the chapel calmly after supposedly hearing McAllister.
+The woman pulls out a knife to attack Jane, allowing McAllister to flee.

 After being pursued through the cemetery, a neighborhood, and a playground, McAllister loses his stamina near a small pond and dials 911.
 Jane kicks his nemesis, knocking the phone away from him, and grasps the man's throat.
 As McAllister claims that he knew who would be on Jane's final list of suspects because he is a real psychic, Jane asks him two final questions to determine his honesty by looking at his eyes.
 Asking McAllister to blink once for no and two for yes, Jane asks if he is sorry for murdering his wife and daughter and if he is afraid to die; McAllister blinks twice to both questions.
 Satisfied with his answers, Jane then strangles McAllister to death.